Heidelberg University: Studentenverbindung

 Heidelberg hosts 34 student corporations, which were largely founded in the 19th century.
 Corporations are to some extent comparable to the fraternities in the US.
 As traditional symbols (couleur) corporation members wear colored caps and ribbons at ceremonial occasions (Kommers) and some still practice the traditional academic fencing, a kind of duel, to "shape their members for the challenges of life."
 In the 19th and early 20th century, corporations played an important role in Germany's student life.
 Today, however, corporations include only a relatively small number of students.
 Their self-declared mission is to keep academic traditions alive and to create friendships for life.
 The corporations' often representative 19th-century mansions are present throughout the Old Town.

 Nightlife

-Heidelberg is not least famous for its student night life.
+Heidelberg is famous for its student night life.
 Besides the various parties regularly organized by the student councils of the faculties, the semester opening and closing parties of the university, the dormitory parties, and the soirées of Heidelberg's 34 student fraternities, the city offers night life for any taste and budget.